Skip to Content

 On the other hand, some of these names perpetuate negative stereotypes about certain birds that actually go against science.
 Remember the crows and the ravens.
 Their feeding habits might give us goosebumps, but they’re not the only gruesome opportunistic predators of the avian world.

-For example, a flock of cute, great tits (another interesting name origin story there) will take on a killing spree on occasion – and no one can imagine calling a flock of tits “murder.”
+For example, a flock of cute, Great Tits (another interesting name origin story there) will take on a killing spree on occasion – and no one can imagine calling a flock of tits “murder.”

 These misleading situations are why some birders think that the archaic collective terms for birds are best forgotten.